All blogs / 14 Active AI Game Competitions to Check Out in 2022 (Ongoing & Upcoming)

 The competition is split into two parts: a sprint and a final tournament, with accompanying streams.
 Previous competitions have lasted ~3 weeks with ~EUR1000 in total prizes to be won.

 Each year features a new game.
 Previous years included puzzle and board games such as five-in-a-row and tic-tac-toe variants.
+The 2022 competition features the 2-player board game, 'Spaghetti', and will accept submissions until 22 January 2022.
 Supported languages are Pascal, C, C++, Java, Python, or Haskell.

-Here are some additional websites to check out that don't necessarily feature competitions:
+Here are some additional websites and platforms to check out:

 I've tried to make this a comprehensive list of all active and upcoming AI game competitions.
 As new competitions come up, I'll aim to keep this list up-to-date.